-European strongholds in the battery community have always been in the forefront of the development of future battery technologies.
+European strongholds in the battery community have always been at the forefront of the development of future battery technologies.
 This has resulted in a leading position regarding active materials development, the design of new liquid or solid electrolytes, development beyond LIB chemistries, as well as new experimental and computational tools to understand complex redox reactions at the heart of these electrochemical systems, to name but a few relevant areas.
-World-leading initiatives already exist at both the multinational level, for example, Alistore-ERI, and the national level with, for instance, the French network for electrochemical energy storage and conversion devices (RS2E), the Faraday Institution in the UK, and the CELEST, MEET and POLiS consortia in Germany, demonstrating that partnerships can be created beyond individual laboratories.
+World-leading initiatives already exist at both the multinational level, for example, ALISTORE-ERI, and the national level with, for instance, the French network for electrochemical energy storage and conversion devices (RS2E), the Battery Pilot Hub in Grenoble, the Faraday Institution in the UK, and CELEST (Center for Electrochemical Energy Storage Ulm & Karlsruhe), MEET (Münster Electrochemical Energy Technology), POLiS (Post Lithium Storage Cluster of Excellence), e-conversion consortia in Germany, demonstrating that partnerships can be created beyond individual laboratories.
 The European research community is ready to support a truly European research effort dedicated to advancing our knowledge of battery materials by the creation of a European battery materials acceleration platform, combining the complementary strengths of each partner with the strongly collaborative existing environment.

-Autonomous synthesis robotics: The comprehensive electrochemical characterisation of battery materials and testing on the cell level are among the major bottlenecks slowing the development of new battery materials and interfaces.^{6,8} To explore larger classes of materials in the context of specific applications, it is essential to advance the development of high-throughput synthesis robotics that address both electrolyte formulations and electrode active materials, as well as combinations thereof, both for the characterisation of the materials as such and in the context of functional cells.
+Autonomous synthesis and battery-cell characteristic test robotics: The complex nature of the material synthesis and electrochemical characterisation of battery cells and testing are among the major bottlenecks slowing the development of new battery materials and altering performances and stabilities for the batteries.^{9,11} To explore larger classes of materials in the context of specific characteristics and optimisations of their structure-property relationships, it is essential to advance the development of high-throughput synthesis robotics that address both electrolyte formulations and electrode active materials, as well as combinations thereof, both for the characterisation of the materials as such and in the context of functional cells.
+This requires various approaches for synthesis methods starting from either precursor pre-screening and solution development up to solidified material/layer compounds of materials and cell-level characterisation of performances.

-High-throughput/high-fidelity characterisation: Even though an increasing number of approaches to the high-throughput testing of battery materials is reported in the literature, ^{110-112} many electrochemical tests do not work on short time scales; in particular, cycling experiments can take days to months or even years.
-113 To exploit the opportunities afforded by the vast number of samples, an automated high-throughput infrastructure for the in situ and in operando characterisation of battery materials and cells has to be established, including the development of versatile multimodal cells, standardized cycling protocols and sample transfer methods.
-This infrastructure must address the issues of width and depth, and should include filtration by identified lead candidates.
-The combination of physics-guided data-driven modelling and data generation is required to enable the high-throughput testing of batteries and their incorporated active materials in the future, and thus to develop a battery materials platform for the accelerated discovery of new materials and interfaces.
+High-throughput/high-fidelity characterisation: Even though an increasing number of approaches to the high-throughput testing of battery materials is reported in the literature,^{146-}148 many electrochemical tests do not work on short time scales; in particular, cycling experiments can take days to months or even years.149 To exploit the opportunities afforded by the vast number of samples, an automated high-throughput infrastructure for the in situ and in operando characterisation of battery materials and resulting cells have to be established, including the development of versatile multimodal cells, standardised galvanostatic cycling protocols, and sample transfer methods.
+This infrastructure must address the issues of width and depth and should include filtration by identified hit/lead candidates.
+The combination of physics-guided data-driven modelling and data generation is required to enable the high-throughput testing of batteries, and they are incorporated active materials in the future, thus developing a battery materials platform for the accelerated discovery of new materials and interfaces.